kjanesch/RasPi-LED-Strip-Controller/README.md

   - the actual bit-bang routine to the Raspberry Pi's GPIOs

 **What's in progress:**
   - ...testing.
-Still getting the Pi prepped for that.
+Got the basics working (no errors), but still lack the hardware to connect and power the strip.
-  - test routines to see if the classes and bit-banging work.
+  - Writing test routines to see if the classes and bit-banging work.
 Hardware is still pending to connect Pi and LED strip.
     - scanner
       - tests utils.strip.dim() by making a trail behind the light
     - rainbow fill